looi-wh/ffmpegOverlay/README.md

 ```

 # Enabling H264 VAAPI GPU support
-Make sure you can use H264 VAAPI first by running
+Make sure you can at least use H264 VAAPI first by running
 ```
-sudo vainfo | grep H264
+sudo vainfo
 ```
 If output contains something like this, you are good to go
 ```